Updated April 2026: Pricing updated to reflect my new simplified pricing — $500 one-page / $1,000 full site, with 12 months hosting included.

 This is the one that catches most people.
 A website builder might cost $20 a month, but building a site yourself means learning the platform, writing the copy, choosing fonts and colours, making it work on mobile, setting up forms, configuring SEO, connecting Google Analytics, and a dozen other things you didn’t know existed until you started.

 If your time is worth $50 an hour and you spend 40 hours building a DIY site, that’s $2,000 in your time — on top of the platform fees.
 For a lot of business owners, hiring someone actually works out cheaper when you account for what your time is worth.
 And you end up with a better result, faster.
+I’ve written a full comparison of DIY vs hiring a web designer if you’re weighing up these paths.

 What actually affects the price?

 Custom design vs template.
 A site built from a template is faster and cheaper.
 A fully custom design costs more because it’s built specifically for your business.
 For most small businesses, a clean template customised to your brand does the job perfectly.
+I’ve compared custom websites vs website builders in more detail if you’re deciding between the two.

 Copywriting.
 Some providers include writing your page content.
 Others hand you a blank site and say “fill it in.”
 If you’ve ever stared at an empty About page wondering what to write on each page, you’ll understand why copywriting adds value.